 Tips to Prevent Eviction as a Landlord

 Dealing with an eviction is stressful, expensive, and time-consuming.
-While sometimes unavoidable, there are steps you can take to avoid getting to that point.
+While sometimes unavoidable, here are steps you can take to avoid getting to that point and save on the overall eviction costs.

-• Clear Lease Agreements: Make sure your lease spells everything out: rent due dates, grace periods, late fees, rules on guests, pets, etc. The clearer it is, the fewer disputes you'll have.
+• Clear Lease Agreements: Ensure your lease spells everything out.
+The clearer it is, the fewer disputes you'll have.

-• Stay in Communication: Check in early and often.
-Offering payment plans or a short grace period can often resolve the issue without legal action.
+• Stay in Communication: Offering payment plans or a short grace period can often resolve the issue without legal action and avoid the need to know how much for an eviction notice.

-• Offer Cash for Keys: It might sound crazy to pay someone to leave, but offering a few hundred dollars to move out voluntarily can save you thousands in legal fees and lost rent.
+• Offer Cash for Keys: Paying a few hundred dollars to move out voluntarily can save you thousands in legal fees and lost rent.

-• Use Property Management Tools or Pros: Hiring a property manager or using software like LeaseRunner helps you stay organized with payments, notices, and communication.
-It keeps everything on record.
+• Use Property Management Tools or Pros: Using software or hiring a property manager helps you stay organized with payments, notices, and communication.

 Conclusion